 by John Beaty

 The Iron Curtain Over America

 Lt.
 Gen, George E. Stratemeyer, USAF (ret.), says: I congratulate you on your book and the service you have performed for our country.
-If my health would permit it I would go on a continuos lecture tour gratis and preach your book and recommendations.
-My Iron Curtain Over America will be on loan continuously and I intend to recommend its reading in every letter I write.
+If my health would permit it I would go on a continuous lecture tour gratis and preach your book and recommendations.
+My Iron Curtain Over America will be on loan continuously, and I intend to recommend its reading in every letter I write.

 Lt.
 Gen. Edward M. Almond, USA. (ret.), says: It is an inspiration to me to find an author with the courage and energy to research and to secure the publication of such information as you have assembled in order that the poorly informed average American may know wherein the real threats to our Country lurk.

 Your book is a magnificent contribution to those who would preserve our American ideals.
 I think it ought to be compulsory reading in every public school in America.
 Senator William A. Langer, former Chairman, Judiciary Committee.

 Vice Admiral T. G. W. Settle, U.S.N. (ret.), says: The Iron Curtain Over America is a most pertinent and excellently presented treatise on the cancer on our national set-up.
 I hope this book has had, and will have, the widest possible dissemination, particularly to our leaders-in Washington, and in industry and the press, and that our leaders who are uncontaminated will have their serious attention engaged by it.